dymmond/sayer/docs/index.md

 This comprehensive guide will help you set up and understand Sayer.

-We’ll walk you through installation, project creation, and writing your first commands, all with explanations, examples, and common pitfalls.
+We'll walk you through installation, project creation, and writing your first commands, all with explanations, examples, and common pitfalls.

 ## Prerequisites